 Summer weather in particular: Because temperatures are warm year-round, the most perceptible difference in the seasons is the dryness.
 If you’re all about warm beach days with plenty of glorious sunshine, the summer months in the high season are your best bet.
 Rainfall will still occur daily but it will usually be lighter — especially on the South Shore.

 Winter weather: Kauai is the rainiest of the Hawaiian islands and is home to the wettest place in the US, Mt Waialeale.
 From December to March it can really pour on Kauai – especially on the North Shore.
 Even persistent rains, however, shouldn’t keep you from enjoying every moment of your vacation.
 The island’s charms are vast and the activities bountiful, so there are plenty of things to do in Kauai when it rains.

 Of course, nowhere on earth is without potential weather disasters and Kauai is no exception.
 In April of 2018, a thunderstorm dumped so much rain it flooded the Kuhio Highway on the North Shore, washed away homes and displaced many people.
 This is a highly rare occurrence, but it’s good to be aware for safety.
 A newer resort like Koloa Landing on the drier South Shore has modern construction built to withstand most anything Mother Nature may bestow upon her beautiful island creation.
 And if you must ride out a torrential downpour somewhere, you might as well do it in style.
 Preferably with a mai tai in hand.

 — Erica Karlin, Koloa Landing Resort

 Ready for your unforgettable stay on Kauai?
-Book now at Koloa Landing Resort.
+Book now at Koloa Landing, the best Kauai beach resort.
 We’d love to help you enjoy everything the Garden Isle has to offer — at any time of year!